wingkwong/leetcode-the-hard-way/solutions/0100-0199/0128-longest-consecutive-sequence-medium.md

 We can simply sort the given array and compare consecutive elements.
 Following cases exists:

-- `nums[i-1]+1==nums[i]`: This means the current element is consecutive to previous.
+- Firstly we check the current element is consecutive to previous.
-- `nums[i-1]==nums[i]`: We have found the same element as previous.
+- If We have found the same element as previous.
 Skip it, and see if we can still extend the sequence with next elements.
-- None of above : We can't extend the sequence any further.
+- If None of above gets satisfied : We can't extend the sequence any further.
 Update longest to store longest formed streak till now and reset count.
-- Time Complexity : `O(NlogN)`, where N is the number of elements in nums
-- Space Complexity : `O(1)`, ignoring the space required by sorting algorithm

 <Tabs>
 <TabItem value="c++" label="C++">
 <SolutionAuthor name="@tandrimasingha"/>